Frederiksborg Castle Gardens

 Frederiksborg Castle Gardens are an important part of the experience you get when visiting Frederiksborg Castle in Hillerød.
 The Castle Gardens consist of two very different gardens: The Baroque Gardens and the Landscape Gardens.

-The Baroque Gardens are the most famous and conspicuous part of Frederiksborg Castle Gardens and also the ones that many people associate with the castle.
-It was established by Frederik IV in the 1720s with Johan Cornelius Krieger as the landscape designer.
+The Baroque Gardens are the most prominent and conspicuous part of Frederiksborg Castle Gardens and also the ones that many people associate with the castle.
+Frederik IV established it in the 1720s with Johan Cornelius Krieger as the landscape designer.
 The Baroque Gardens are characterised as magnificent within the landscape design.

-The garden is established in four terraces which declines towards Castle Lake.
+The garden is established on four terraces which decline towards Castle Lake.
 The strict lines and ruler-straight hedges, the nicely cut grass-covered slopes and the formed bushes and box trees demonstrate how man’s control of nature was the ideal in the 18th century.

 In the continuous central axis, water cascades splash level for level before ending in Castle Lake.
 At the top, you find Runde Dam (the Round Pond).
-On the two middle terraces, there are formed shrubberies and fountains and on the lower level, the four royal monograms, nicely formed box trees.
+There are formed shrubberies and fountains on the two middle terraces, and the four royal monograms nicely developed box trees on the lower level.

-At the bottom level, the parterre, you find four royal monograms, one for each of the regents who have played a role in the gardens’ history.
+At the bottom level, the parterre, you find four royal monograms, one for each regent who has played a role in the gardens’ history.

 - Frederik IV – who landscaped the Baroque Gardens in the 1720s

 - Christian VI and Frederik V – who ruled while the garden existed